snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 As of now we have the web pages individually on the local host, now we want to put all in a flow and sequence by using menu modules.
 Working on it.

+We will work on session ids for the perfect validation of all the screens